arcanedomain.com

 Current professional activities

-In 2010, I retired from my position as Distinguished Engineer in the Emerging Technologies department of IBM's software group, and I currently hold the honorary title of IBM Distinguished Engineer Emeritus.
-In addition to chairing the TAG, I occasionally guest lecture at universities and at computer-related conferences.
+In 2010, I retired from my position as Distinguished Engineer in the Emerging Technologies department of IBM's software group.
+I currently hold the honorary title of IBM Distinguished Engineer Emeritus, and in addition to the other activies listed above, I occasionally guest lecture at universities and at computer-related conferences.

 Earlier work in computing

-Much of my work over the past ten years has been as one of IBM's representatives to the W3C, and I've made significant contributions to the development of XML, SOAP, Web Services, and other important Internet standards.
+Much of my work over the ten years prior to my retirement was as one of IBM's representatives to the W3C, and I've made significant contributions to the development of XML, SOAP, Web Services, and other important Internet standards.
 Earlier, I helped to initiate and develop the architecture for JavaBeans, the component model for the Java programming language.

 I've been doing computer work for over 40 years, and I've specialized in research and product development relating to operating systems, distributed operating systems, programming languages, file and storage systems, virtual machines, distributed object systems (e.g. Microsoft COM), massively parallel systems, and document-based distributed computing.
 I also very much enjoy teaching, and for several semesters I taught the introductory programming course at Stanford University.